SACU-MERCOSUR certificate of origin

 As you will notice from the above example, each section of the certificate is numbered (sections 1-12).
 Below is a guide on how to complete each section.

-To apply for SACU-MERCOSUR certificates, you must first register at Customs as a SACU-MERCOSUR exporter.
-If you would like to find out if you are registered, contact our offices on 0861 0 TRADE (87233).
+To apply for SACU-MERCOSUR certificates, you must first register at customs as a SACU-MERCOSUR exporter.
+If you would like to find out if you are registered, contact our offices on 087 550 1038.

 If you would like to learn more about the other South African trade agreements you can benefit from, read our blog post on Trade Agreements & Certificates of Origin.